-The candy industry raked in a whopping two billion dollars in sales last Halloween, and not surprisingly, over a billion of those dollars were spent on chocolate alone.
-For most chocolate companies, America’s favorite spooky holiday accounts for approximately 10 percent of their yearly revenue.
+The candy industry consistently rakes in a whopping two billion dollars in Halloween candy sales each Halloween, and not surprisingly, over a billion of those dollars are spent on chocolate alone.
+For most chocolate companies, sales made over America’s favorite spooky holiday account for approximately 10 percent of their yearly revenue.

 According to the TheChocolateStore.com, “Americans consume 2.8 billion pounds of chocolate each year, or over 11 pounds per person.”

 That’s right.
 From Reese’s and Snickers to chocolate bunnies and fondue, we eat the weight of a hefty bowling ball in chocolate every single year.
 It’s no secret, Americans are cuckoo for all things cocoa.

 But have you ever wondered where most of your favorite Halloween candy treats are coming from?

 Though the chocolate company controversy has been widely circulated over the years, many people are still unaware that they are funding child slaves in West Africa by buying from most of the major brands.
 The region that houses nearly two-thirds of all cacao beans on the planet exploits young children to work 80 to 100 hour weeks with no pay.

 Huffington Post reported the following staggering statistics regarding the slave trade: